TheShireMinecraft/minecraft-treasure-hunt/README.md

 The 'API Key' is sent as a query parameter in the GET request to the endpoint, with a name of 'k'.

 ### apiKey
-Token for authenticating your server against the score tracking API
+Token for authenticating your game server against the score tracking API

 ### hunts
 _**World and region names must be written in lowercase letters in config.yml**_